LeeKamentsky/python-javabridge/docs/highlevel.rst

    array of (e.g., [B = byte array)

-The signatures are difficult, but you can cheat.
-The JSDK has a program, 'javap', that you can use to print out the signatures of everything in a class.
+The signatures are difficult, but you can cheat: the JDK has a Java class file disassembler called ``javap`` that prints out the signatures of everything in a class.

 Operations on Java objects
 --------------------------
 .. autofunction:: javabridge.call
+.. autofunction:: javabridge.get_field
+.. autofunction:: javabridge.set_field
 .. autofunction:: javabridge.get_static_field
 .. autofunction:: javabridge.static_call
 .. autofunction:: javabridge.is_instance_of